Chinese 101 Daily Class Schedule

 Speaking sessions start Week 3

-2. Attend the Festival on Saturday as a festival goer.
+Attend the Festival on Saturday, Sept.
+13 as a participant.

 To-do List by the end of Week 2